zahrablend/FizzBuzzPHP_myvar/README.md

 ## Logic:

 A user is prompted to enter 2 numbers - one for the beginning of array and one for the last number in the chosen array.
-The program prints all numbers in users' array, replacing numbers that match a certain condition with an explanatory note.
+The program prints all numbers in user's array, replacing numbers that match a certain condition with an explanatory note.
 The program notifies about numbers that can be divided without a remainder to:

 - 3, 5 or 10